-- 1. Evaluate and image the bladder in the transverse axis. - 2.
-Document any dilatation of the distal ureters.
+- 1. Evaluate and image in the transverse axis the bladder. - 2.
+Document any dilatation of the collecting system. - 3.
+Abnormal dilatation of the collecting system document fetal gender if possible.

 Extremities

 1. Evaluate and image both upper and lower extremities.